usnistgov/OSCAL/docs/schema/_declarationsXML.md

 Indicates a permissible value for a parameter or property

-In a declaration, [&lt;value>](#value-element--value-constraint) will commonly be given in groups, indicating a set of enumerated permissible values (i.e., for an element to be valid to a value constraint, it must equal one of the given values).
+In a declaration, `value` will commonly be given in groups, indicating a set of enumerated permissible values (i.e., for an element to be valid to a value constraint, it must equal one of the given values).

 In a parameter, a value represents a value assignment to the parameter, overriding any value given at the point of insertion.
 When parameters are provided in OSCAL profiles, their values will override any values assigned "lower down the stack".